mchmarny/pgxmap/README.md

 > The full demo of the error resulting from an idiomatic implementation is available [here](examples/idiom/main.go).

-There are 3 diff ways you can deal with this issue:
+There are 4 diff ways you can deal with this issue:

 1. Avoid using map with interface value altogether
 2. Use map with all values as strings and parse on return
 3. Use the `driver.Valuer` interface to do your own encoding and decoding
+4. Use the "wrapper struct" (assuming you have the luxury of using generics)

 The `pgxmap` uses the 3rd approach and ensures that the `int`, `float` derivative types (`int64`, `int32`, `uint16`, `float64` etc.) and `time` in your map are automatically correctly encoded and decoded to ensure exact same type/precision while still providing that basic Go map-like functionality.